-Department Chair: Dr. Samuel T. Peavy

-Professors: Dr. Samuel T. Peavy, Dr. Burchard D. Carter, Dr. Thomas J. Weiland cope with the dynamic Earth, we must first understand it.
+Department Chair: Dr. Samuel T. Peavy Professors: Dr. Samuel T. Peavy, Dr. Burchard D. Carter, Dr. Thomas J. Weiland Associate Professor: Dr. Svilen Kostov The scientific study of the Earth gains greater importance as resources dwindle and human population increases.
+The geosciences community deals with the problems of energy, mineral resources, and natural hazards, as well as the more purely intellectual subjects of Earth's origin and evolution and the development of life on this planet.
+To cope with the dynamic Earth, we must first understand it.
 Thus, the primary goal of the Department is to provide majors with a firm background in all phases of the geosciences which will prepare them for either graduate studies or individual careers.